davidosomething/dkowpconfig/README.md

 Plugins are in the `/plugins` folder.

 ## Setup
 * Assume WordPress is in `wp` folder in root.
 * Enter in environments into the array in `wp-config.php` by priority.
   Server names may be provided as the array keys to lock a config to a server name.
+* There are values in `config/common-before.php` you must change!
 * Fill in files `config/local-sample.php`, `config/dev-sample.php`, etc. as they
   correlate with the environments you specified in the `wp-config.php` file.
     * An example config for deploying to the [OpenShift](http://openshift.redhat.com/) PaaS is provided as `config/prod-sample.php`

 ### Config settings to avoid
 The following config constants are known to cause plugin compatibility issues:
 ```
 // These two mess with the edit_plugins and update_core capabilities